mkucmus/doc/api/campaign_category.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an exemplary value.
     Your value can be different.
-Read more about :doc:`Authorization in the </api/authorization>`.
+Read more about Authorization :doc:`here </api/authorization>`.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^